The-Ryan-Lin/The-Ryan-Lin/README.md

 Hello! 👋 As a Data Analyst & Product Lead, my passion lies in delving deep into data to address real-world challenges.
 My expertise centres around unravelling complex issues, with a keen focus on extracting valuable insights to enhance business processes and workflows.
 I am committed to transforming intricate data into compelling and actionable narratives.

-Now I build reliable data foundations and GenAI automations that make products—​and life—​run smoother.
+Now I build reliable data foundations and GenAI automations that make products, and life ​run smoother.

 * **Now:** Data Analyst & Product Lead at **HTA-Hive**, shipping **Hive Access** (30 pilot users, >99.9 % uptime) and architecting Python + LLM pipelines that cut manual analyst effort by ~60 %.
 Client work is NDA-protected.
 * **Next:** Open-sourcing personal automations—first up, an **n8n utility-bill agent** that scrapes PDF invoices, splits costs in Google Sheets, and notifies flat-mates automatically.